AlexanderKosik/kickstart_regex/content/meta.md

 print(m)    # <re.Match object; span=(7, 12), match='error'>
 ```

-In these two examples we used the `re.search` method to search for a string within in string.
+In these two examples we used the `re.search` method to search for a string within a string.
 That is nothing fancy, we did more or less the same by using the `in` operator in the example from the introduction.
 The only new thing is the usage of the Regular Expression module in Python.

 Python has a special string prefix to create a `raw string`.
 Since these `raw strings` are very useful in the context of RegEx we will take a closer look at them in brief.